nky001/ClusterMap/README.md

 Make sure the uploaded CSV or Excel file includes all these columns for accurate customer segmentation.

+## Live Demo

+You can view the live version of this customer segmentation project here: [clustermap.up.railway.app](https://clustermap.up.railway.app)

+This demo allows you to upload your dataset, map the features, and visualize customer clusters along with detailed statistics.

 ## License

 This project is licensed under the MIT License.